Methodology

 This is a headcount of children registered for government-funded early years provision.
 Where children were registered at more than one private, voluntary, or independent (PVI) provider, they have been counted only once, against the PVI provider where they spent the majority of their time.

-• for the FRAS entitlement, around 0.4% of the 115,900 2-year-olds registered for the FRAS entitlement were overcounted, resulted in the percentage of eligible children registered being overcounted by around 0.3 percentage points.
+• for EL2, around 0.5% of the 95,000 2-year-olds registered for EL2 were overcounted, resulting in the percentage of eligible children registered being overcounted by around 0.3 percentage points.

-A child splitting their entitlement between more than one state-funded school/nursery may also be counted more than once; however, analysis of 2025 data shows that such instances are very small (<0.1% for the FRAS and working parent entitlement and around 0.1% for the universal entitlement).
+A child splitting their entitlement between more than one state-funded school/nursery (as recorded on the school census) may also be counted more than once; however, analysis of 2026 data shows that such instances are very small (<0.01% for EL2, working parent entitlement and universal entitlement).

 For PVI providers (including childminders), counts are taken from the early years census.
 Counts for state-funded schools (including state-funded nurseries) are taken from the school census and counts for general hospital schools are taken from the school level annual school census.